 The Arts Center

-The Paul Mellon Arts Center was a gift of benefactor Paul Mellon '25.
-The building, dedicated in 1972, was designed by award-wining architect I.M.
-Pei who is perhaps best known for the East Wing of the National Gallery, for which the Arts Center served as a prototype, and for the pyramid-shaped entry to the Louvre Museum in Paris.
+The Paul Mellon Arts Center, dedicated in 1972, was designed by award-wining architect I.M.
+Pei, who is perhaps best known for the East Wing of the National Gallery, for which the Arts Center served as a prototype, and for the pyramid-shaped entry to the Louvre Museum in Paris.
+The building was a gift of benefactor Paul Mellon '25.

-The buildings art studios were designed with natural light for painting, drawing, mixed media, weaving, computer graphics, architectural design and with two balconies over the gallery providing additional flexible space for the creative process.
+The building's art studios were designed with natural light for painting, drawing, mixed media, weaving, computer graphics, architectural design and with two balconies over the gallery providing additional flexible space for the creative process.

 Throughout the school year there are multiple different exhibitions of work, granting the school and surrounding community the chance to see both new and emerging art as well as work from established artists.
 The opening receptions allow the opportunity to hear from the exhibiting artists about their personal process and what inspires them to make art.